|

 attached to your main line.

-Tip - Use a quality swivel not too small, as with
+Tip - Use a quality swivel but not too small, as with

 cold hands they must be usable.